Dan Ladouceur

-Dan "Big Dog" Ladouceur (born November 26, 1973 in Thunder Bay, Ontario) is a former lacrosse player.
-Ladouceur played ten seasons for the Toronto Rock in the National Lacrosse League, winning five championships, before retiring during the 2009 season.
+Dan "Big Dog" Ladouceur (born November 26, 1973, in Thunder Bay, Ontario) is a Canadian former professional lacrosse player in the National Lacrosse League, where he played with the Toronto Rock from 1999 to 2009.
+He won five NLL championships with the Rock before retiring during the 2009 season.

 Outside of lacrosse, Ladouceur is a constable with the Durham Regional Police Service.

 On August 6, 2013, Ladouceur was announced as an assistant coach of the Toronto Rock, alongside Blaine Manning.